Galaxy supports the following authentication mechanisms:

 remote_user_logout_href can be used to fix Galaxy’s logout for the deployed setup.

-Galaxy admins using the default authentication mechanism have an option to turn on the email verification feature to force users to provide working email during the registration.
+Galaxy admins using the default authentication mechanism have an option to turn on the email verification feature to require users to provide working email during the registration.
 You can also turn on the disposable email domains filter to disable registration for users using known disposable email provider.

 How to set up this config is presented here.

 Note: SQLite database is not supported with this feature.
 Please use PostgreSQL.